The Odyssey (1968 miniseries): Third episode: the fall of Troy and the island of the Lotus-eaters

-Ulysses tells the Phaeacians the misadventures that cost him his return home, his fleet and companions.
+Odysseus tells the Phaeacians the misadventures that cost him his return home, his fleet and companions.
 Departing from Troy with twelve ships and many companions, he first loses six men for each of his ships in the land of the Cicones, allies of the Trojans.
-Later he loses eleven of his twelve ships in the land of the Laestrygonians, giants that sink ships that have entered the port; only the ship of Ulysses is saved, who for precaution had kept it out of the port.
-Ulysses lands on the Mediterranean coast of Africa, inhabited by strange people called Lotophagi, or eaters of an aphrodisiac flower called Lotus.
+Later he loses eleven of his twelve ships in the land of the Laestrygonians, giants that sink ships that have entered the port; only the ship of Odysseus is saved, who for precaution had kept it out of the port.
+Odysseus lands on the Mediterranean coast of Africa, inhabited by strange people called Lotophagi, or eaters of an aphrodisiac flower called Lotus.
 Three companions are sent scouting, but after several hours they never return.
-Ulysses goes to look for them and arrives in an immense garden with poor houses.
-All the inhabitants smile and rave about laughing, and among them there are also the three friends of Ulysses.
+Odysseus goes to look for them and arrives in an immense garden with poor houses.
+All the inhabitants smile and rave about laughing, and among them there are also the three friends of Odysseus.
 They have completely lost their memory because they ate the dust obtained from the crushing of the flowers of that field, and now they don't want to leave the island.
-Even when Ulysses tries to remind them of their wives, children and loved homes, the companions do not express the slightest consideration and continue to devour the lotus with a laugh; Ulysses takes them all and binds them on the ship, to continue the journey.
+Even when Odysseus tries to remind them of their wives, children and loved homes, the companions do not express the slightest consideration and continue to devour the lotus with a laugh; Odysseus takes them all and binds them on the ship, to continue the journey.

-Ulysses and his companions go to get supplies and so they go hunting until they discover a huge and rough cave.
+Odysseus and his companions go to get supplies and so they go hunting until they discover a huge and rough cave.
 Intrigued, the sailors enter and discover a huge deposit of cheese, milk, and ricotta, and utensils belonging to a giant: the bowls that contain the food are huge, and so are an ax and the bed.
 However, deaf to the insistence of his companions who would like to leave, believes he can establish a dialogue with the inhabitant whose skills in making knots and producing good ricotta he appreciates, but then there is no more time to escape because the animals of the flock arrive in the cave.